eagle840/katacoda-labs/terraforminter/step3.md

 # Terraform Workspaces

 lets make a few adjustments so we can add a 2nd container:

+Add:

 `nano var.tf`{{execute}}